 Woman's Belly with hands heart shape around belly button with flower on top

 Can You Use a Massage Gun on Stomach?
-The Dos and Don’ts from the Physical Therapist
+The DOs and DON’ts from our Physical Therapist

 Massage guns are more popular than ever before, and their users are getting more creative every day.
 While creativity is great, it can lead to some controversial ideas.
-One heavily debated massage gun topic is the use of massage guns on the stomach.
+One heavily debated topic is the use of massage guns on stomach.

 In this article, we’ll break down the potential benefits and risks of using a massage gun on your stomach, explain how to use your massage gun around your stomach safely, and hopefully make our stance clear in the debate on the massage gun on the stomach.